CodeIntelligenceTesting/jazzer/README.md

 * [FasterXML/jackson-dataformats-binary](https://github.com/FasterXML/jackson-dataformats-binary) `CBORParser` throws an undeclared exception on dangling arrays ([fixed](https://github.com/FasterXML/jackson-dataformats-binary/issues/240))
 * [Apache/commons-imaging](https://commons.apache.org/proper/commons-imaging/) throws undeclared exceptions in parsers for multiple image formats (reported as [`IMAGING-275`](https://issues.apache.org/jira/browse/IMAGING-275) through [`IMAGING-279`](https://issues.apache.org/jira/browse/IMAGING-279))

+If you find bugs with Jazzer, we would be happy to hear from you!
+Feel free to [open an issue](https://github.com/CodeIntelligenceTesting/jazzer/issues/new) or submit a pull request.

 ## Usage

 ### Creating a fuzz target